 In sum, earnings-based borrowing constraints play an important role in US corporate credit markets, and tie closely to the prevalence of cash flow-based lending.
 In Internet Appendix Section IA2, we provide formal models to analyze the contracting functions of earnings-based covenants in cash flow-based lending, including incentive provision (Innes, 1990) and contingent transfer of control rights (Aghion and Bolton, 1992).
-We also discuss why creditors focus on current EBITDA: within contracting constraints, creditors use current EBITDA as a metric which is informative about firm performance and cash flow value, as well as observable and verifiable.
-EBITDA excludes windfalls to focus on cash flow generation by firms' core businesses; it is also available on a regular basis based on financial statements.
-Thus EBITDA has become a standard, widely used metric, and evaluating borrowing constraints as multiples of EBITDA has evolved to be a credit market norm.
+We also discuss why creditors focus on current EBITDA as a key metric: within contracting constraints, current EBITDA strikes a balance between being informative about firm performance and cash flow value, and importantly being observable and verifiable.
+For instance, EBITDA excludes windfalls to focus on cash flow generation by core businesses; it excludes interest expenses and taxes to exclude mechanical influence due to capital structure (e.g. tax advantages of debt).
+Moreover, it is available on a regular basis based on financial statements.